Convention for the Conservation of Antarctic Marine Living Resources: Ross Sea MPA

 In 2010, a proposal for an MPA in the Ross Sea were put forward by both the US and New Zealand.
 These were later combined as a joint proposal.

 In July 2013, the Commission held a special meeting in Bremerhaven to consider proposals for MPAs in both the Ross Sea and East Antarctica.
 Consensus was not reached after Russia voted against the proposals, citing uncertainty about whether the commission had the authority to establish a protected area.

 On 28 October 2016, after several years of scientific and diplomatic discussions, the Commission agreed by consensus to designate the Ross Sea marine protected area at its annual meeting in Hobart.
-The protected area covers 1.55 million square kilometers of ocean, of which 72% is a no-take zone.
+The protected area covers 1.55 million square kilometres of ocean, of which 72% is a no-take zone.
 The remaining 28% include some harvesting of fish and krill for the purpose of scientific research.

 The Ross Sea MPA will be in force for 35 years.
 At the end of its review period in 2052, CCAMLR Members must agree by consensus to renew or modify it as needed.

 East Antarctic MPA

 In 2010, Australia, France and the European Union submitted a proposal for an MPA in East Antarctica.
-It originally included seven representative areas with varying degrees of protection and covered 1.8 million square kilometers of ocean.
+It originally included seven representative areas with varying degrees of protection and covered 1.8 million square kilometres of ocean.
 By 2017, these were scaled back to three areas covering just under 1 million square kilometres.
 This was due to the political concerns and economic interests expressed by some Member states.
 The proposal was also amended to include an expiration of 30 years after designation and the ability to review its monitoring and management every ten years.
 It has been under consideration by the Commission since 2012.